houzi-/tomato-shadowsocks/README.md

 Last edited: 2016.4.15

-Version: V5.0-8 (final version)
+Version: V1.0-1 (final version)

+Explain:

-Explain: This script can be used only for shibby Tomato firmware.
+1.This script can be used only for shibby Tomato firmware.
+2.This is a new branch of the latest test script.

 Thanks: [@aa65535 @wojiaolinmu008 @tomato_shibby @asus_merlin @bwq518]